Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Specific Phobias.md

 The symptoms of specific phobias usually first appear in childhood, with an average onset of 7 years old.
 Children’s fears often disappear by themselves, but in some, they persist into adulthood.

 According to the latest edition of the Diagnostic and Statistical Manual for Mental Disorders (DSM-5), the symptoms associated with specific phobias — fear, anxiety, and avoidance — persist for 6 months or more.
-Without treatment, they can persist for years or decades.
+Without therapy, they can persist for years or decades.

 Your symptoms may range from mild to severe.
 How often they arise depends partly on how often you encounter the feared object or situation.
 Even if encounters are rare, the anticipation of this event can provoke an anxious response.